Skip to main content

 how to add System.Data.SQlite.
 Nuget package to your C# Project for SQlite database operations like crud using .NET SDK CLI tools

-Connecting to a SQLite DB using C#
+How to Connect to a SQLite Database using C#

 Once you have chosen your IDE , Visual Studio or .NET SDK CLI and added the required NuGet packages to your project as shown in the above paragraphs .